 For example, let’s say your employer matches 50% of your contributions up to 6% of your income and you make $6,000 per month.
-If you wanted to get the full match, you’d set aside $360 per month (6% of your monthly income), and your employer would also kick in $180 to match the contribution you made.
+If you wanted to get the full match, you’d set aside at least $360 per month (6% of your monthly income), and your employer would also kick in $180 to match the contribution you made.
 As a result, your retirement account would grow by $540 each month.

 One of the common 401(k) questions about employer matching is whether the employer match counts toward your annual contribution limit.
 The good news is that it doesn’t.
 However, there’s a separate limit that affects overall contributions.
 For 2019, the combined contributions you make plus your employer contributions cannot exceed $56,000.

 The contributions you make yourself are immediately vested and considered yours.
 However, in some companies, matching 401(k) contributions aren’t considered yours until you’ve remained with the company for a set period of time.
-So, if the company has a vesting schedule, you might not be able to keep all the money your employer invests on your behalf until after you’ve stayed at the company for one, three, or five years.
+So, if the company has a vesting schedule, you might not be able to keep all the money your employer invests on your behalf until after you’ve stayed at the company for one, three, or six years.